Polaris Project

 Polaris Frame (3 credits)

 This course provides a forum for students to workshop their Polaris projects.
-Students will present their project proposals to their peers and to professors from different academic Centers and receive critical feedback.
-The course will also include units on digital literacy, including blogs, podcasts, and websites.
+Students present their project proposals to their peers and to professors from different academic Centers and receive critical feedback.
+The course also includes units on digital literacy, including blogs, podcasts, and websites.
 Deliverables include a preliminary project proposal, a ranked list of six potential mentors, and three detailed precedent studies.

 POL 3100